adoptium/aqa-tests/jck/README.md

 # How-to Run customized JCK test targets

-There are three custom JCK test target `jckruntime_custom, jckcompiler_custom, jckdevtools_custom`.
-They are used to run custom JCK test targets in JCK runtime, compiler and devtools testsuite respectively.
-Take jckrutime_custom as example:
+There are three custom JCK test targets `jckruntime_custom, jckcompiler_custom, jckdevtools_custom`.
+They are used to run custom JCK test targets in JCK runtime, compiler and devtools testsuites respectively.
+Take jckruntime_custom as example:

 1. Follow the Steps 1 - 4 mentioned above.